What are site inductions?

 Which is a feature of Workflows.

-Not only that, but you can use our geofencing feature so when visitors or contractors enter the geofence they will be automatically notified that there are site inductions they need to complete.
+Not only that, but you can use our geofencing feature so that whenever your visitors or contractors enter a pre-set geofence they will be automatically notified that there are site inductions that need to be completed

 When they show up on site, they’ve already completed the induction, they’ve checked-in and they’re ready to start work.